Documenta Madrid 2021 will be held between May 26 and 30 in theaters, and until June 6 at filmin.es.

 The festival will also be featuring Parallel Activities and Retrospectives to round out its programming.

 You can submit your film on the festival's website.
-The film submission period is normally from November to December inclusive
+The film submission will be open until March 22nd.

 If you have submitted your film in a language that contains non-Latin characters, the easiest way to avoid mistakes when we reference your film is for you to send us corrected details for names, titles, etc. to the following email address: firstname.lastname@example.org.